Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 This repository is divided into two sections.
 The first section, **dataset_generation**, includes the code and information necessary to build the genotype dataset and perform the variant calling when size permitted.
 It covers major steps like the generation of the reference pangenome used for variant calling, the variant calling pipeline applied to each of the 7,000 strains, the filtering of false positive variants, and the annotation of the variants.
 The second section, **dataset_analysis**, includes the code and information used to process and analyze the dataset and generate figures for the Pub (https://doi.org/10.57844/arcadia-d2cf-ebe5).
-It includes the preliminary analysis of AMR phenotypes within the population, and the analysis of variants in regards to knowm AMR phenotypes.
+It includes the preliminary analysis of AMR phenotypes within the population, and the analysis of variants in regards to known AMR phenotypes.

 ### Approach